joel99/parallel_final/static/milestone.md

 # Project Checkpoint Report
 [Project Page](https://joel99.github.io/parallel_final/)

-In this checkpoint report, we will present our current progress on the term project as well as some new discoveries we have realized as we were working on our current implementations.
-We will also discuss potential updates in our project schedule in this report.
+In this checkpoint report, we will present our current progress on the term project as well as some new discoveries since our project proposals.

 ## Current Progress